FND-Education-Project/FND-Education/course/part-1-understanding-fnd/module-01-what-fnd-is/02-the-biopsychosocial-model-misconceptions-and-recovery.md

 However, FND is not a headache.
 In fact, quality of life can be very poor.
 But, both your symptoms and that quality of life can improve.

 ### Questions
-#### - How do you think building a good support group around you can improve the way you cope with your symptoms?
+#### How do you think building a good support group around you can improve the way you cope with your symptoms?
-#### - How do you think stress affects your symptoms?
+#### How do you think stress affects your symptoms?
 Have you noticed when your symptoms become worse?

 ### What can the person safely try at home?
-#### - If you are able, journal or at least begin to write down when your symptoms get worse.
+If you are able, journal or at least begin to write down when your symptoms get worse.
 Did something happen just before?
 Taking note of this is a large part of improving your symptoms.
 Here's an idea: on the piece of paper make three columns.
 Each column has one of these headings: *"body and brain"*, *"thoughts and feelings"*, *"life and surroundings"*.
 Each time you find your symptoms worse, try to put something into each column.
-#### - Don't worry if you can't journal!
-Personally, my functional symptoms prevent me from remembering and I found journalling nearly impossible.
+Don't worry if you can't journal!
+Personally, my functional symptoms prevent me from remembering and I found journaling nearly impossible.
 However, I have been successful, over time, in understanding what triggers my symptoms to get worse.

 ***
 [For the Person With FND](#for-the-person-with-fnd)